Best Events around Mt Fuji

 Mount Fuji Events: Lake Kawaguchiko, Fuji Five Lakes and more

 Mt Fuji is the highest mountain in Japan as well as the most famous landmark of the country.
 Mt Fuji and the surrounding areas are popular travel destinations all year around, and there are numbers of tourist attractions such as the Fuji Five Lakes and Fuji Q Highland.

 Besides regular attractions, there are also various seasonal events held around Mt Fuji area which attract even larger number of visitors during the period.
 Colourful flower fields, spectacular fireworks, etc, the stunning seasonal scenery can be enjoyed with the glorious view of Mt Fuji only for limited periods of the year.

-Kawaguchiko Winter Fireworks
+-Kawaguchiko Winter Fireworks

-Kawaguchiko Winter Fireworks (河口湖・冬花火) is a spectacular fireworks festival held on Saturdays and Sundays from mid January to mid February.
+Kawaguchiko Winter Fireworks (河口湖・冬花火) is a spectacular fireworks festival held over 10 times in total on Saturdays and Sundays from mid January to mid February.
 When the wind is calm, you can view the reflection of the fireworks and Mt Fuji on the surface of the Lake Kawaguchiko.

-Date: 12 January to 17 February (Saturday and Sunday only) and 23 February 2019
+Date: mid January to mid February (Saturday and Sunday only)

 Venue: Oike Park, Lake Kawaguchiko

-Hours: 20:00 ~ 20:20
+Hours: 20:00 ~ 20:15

 *Cancelled in case of stormy weather

-Saiko Ice Festival
+-Saiko Ice Festival

-Date: 26 January to 17 February 2019
+Date: late January to mid February

 Venue: Yacho no Mori Park, Lake Saiko